-Martin Luther King, Jr. left us a legacy.
-He taught us as much through what he did as through what he said.
+Martin Luther King, Jr. left us a legacy, teaching us as much through what he did as what he said.
 Maybe more.

 One of the many lessons Dr. King exemplified was the effectiveness of a life lived out loud, one in which a person's words and dreams are backed by considerable action.

 He showed us our lives must be lived intentionally and without regret, that words mean something and we must speak up in the face of injustice.

 He taught us that it is one thing to say you have an idea and quite another to act on it.
-The man’s courage still inspires millions of people today.
+And the man's courage still inspires millions of people today.

-I’m glad Dr. King spoke up — and then acted.
+I'm glad Dr. King spoke up and then acted.
 The world is a better place because of it.
+Here are five lessons we learn from this pioneer of civil rights (all quotes from Dr. King).

 Speak with conviction